simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-guide/index.en.md

 ## Conclusion

 Mastering the basics of the Windows Command Prompt opens up a world of possibilities for efficient file management and system interaction.
 The **cd**, **dir**, **mkdir**, **rmdir**, and **echo** commands are just the tip of the iceberg.
-As you delve deeper into the Command Prompt's capabilities, you'll find yourself performing tasks more swiftly and becoming a more empowered user.
+As you dig deeper into the Command Prompt's capabilities, you'll find yourself performing tasks more swiftly and becoming a more empowered user.

 Remember, practice makes perfect.
 Experiment with these commands, explore more advanced options, and soon you'll be navigating your system like a pro.